Azure/azure-sdk-tools/tools/tsp-client/README.md

 ## Important concepts

 ### Per project setup

-Each project will need to have a configuration file that will tell the scripts where to find the typespec spec.
+Each project will need to have a configuration file that will tell the tool where to find the TypeSpec project.

 #### tsp-location.yaml